 The following items may increase the cost of a ticket.
 Students will only be charged for actual overages.

 - • Finalizing travel arrangements after the due date listed in the student’s acceptance letter

 - • Travel dates that vary from the dates of the program, including going early or staying after the program ends

-- • Indirect routing or stopovers through other cities or countries of interest
+- • Special requests for routing or stopovers through specific cities or countries

-- • Extra luggage charges - Luggage restrictions can be changed by the airlines without notice.
+- • Extra luggage charges - airlines may change luggage restrictions without notice.

-The Costa Rica Summer Health is $10,784 for Pitzer students for summer 2012.
+The Costa Rica Summer Health was $11,635 for Pitzer students for summer 2014.
 Official fees, which typically include a price increase, are announced each May.
 The program fee covers: tuition, room and board, a round-trip ticket provided by the College's travel agent from LAX (or an equivalent priced airport) to San Jose, Costa Rica, required course-related trips, an International Student Identity Card (ISIC), and a transcript.

-The Summer Study in Japan program is estimated to be $5,392 for the one course option and $10,784 for Pitzer students who take the two course option (core course and Independent Study) for summer 2012.
+The Summer Study in Japan program was $5,818 for the one course option and $11,635 for Pitzer students who took the two course option (core course and Independent Study) for summer 2014.
 Official fees, which typically include a price increase, are announced each May.
 The program fee covers: tuition, room and board, a round-trip ticket provided by the College's travel agent from LAX (or an equivalent priced airport) to Osaka, Japan, required course-related trips, an International Student Identity Card (ISIC), and a transcript.